tic40/curriculum-vitae/content/profile.md

 https://www.pieceofcake.co.jp/

-I'm developing both frontend and serverside.
+I'm in charge of both frontend and serverside.